-This information has been compiled by Dierdre Westblade of Westby Consulting Pty Ltd, Western Australia.
+Information related to mineral resources has been completed by Dierdre Westblade of Westby Consulting Pty Ltd, Western Australia.
 Dierdre Westblade is a member of the Australian Institute of Geoscientists and has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration and to the activity which she is undertaking to qualify as a competent person as defined in the 2004 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves'.
 Dierdre Westblade consents to the inclusion in the report of the matters based on this information in form and context in which it appears.